Parks to People: Bringing Our Parks into Homes, Classes, and Communities

 Park'n It Day Camp is a safe and fun day camp in the Regional Parks for 5 to 12 year olds.
 Our highly-trained and caring staff lead hikes, field games, fishing, arts + crafts, environmental education activities, and swimming.
 Camp runs Monday-Friday from 9am to 4pm at various parks.
 Ask about our family discount (not available online).
 For more information and to register, please visit our Day Camp and Leaders-in-Training page.

-Beginning anglers can learn the basics of trout fishing, cat fishing and bass fishing at various District lakes or piers.
-Courses include instruction on fish habitat and ecology, knot tying, rigging, casting and gear selection.
+Beginning to intermediate anglers can learn the basics of trout fishing, cat fishing, bass fishing, and fishing for other types of species at various District lakes or piers.
+Courses include instruction on fish habitat and ecology, knot tying, rigging, casting, bait and gear selection, licensing and regulations, and trip planning.
+Search for Fishing Activities.

 This program gives teens an opportunity to learn what it takes to be a Recreation Leader.
 They receive hands-on training, skills workshops, and community service hours while assisting our camp staff during Park'n It Summer Day Camp.
 For more information and to apply for this position, please visit our Day Camp and Leaders-in-Training page.